-Pricing is one of the most important elements of the marketing mix, as it is the only mix, which generates a turnover for the organisation.
-The remaining 3p’s are the variable cost for the organisation;
+Pricing is one of the most important elements of the marketing mix, as it is the only element of the marketing mix, which generates a turnover for the organisation.
+The other 3 elements of the marketing mix are the variable cost for the organisation;

-Price must support these elements of the mix.
+Price must support the other elements of the marketing mix.
 Pricing is difficult and must reflect supply and demand relationship.
-Pricing a product too high or too low could mean a loss of sales for the organisation.
+Pricing a product too high or too low could mean lost sales for the organisation.

 Types Of Pricing Strategies